MJT97/Portfolio/README.md

 - 👋 Hi, I’m MJ
-- 👀 I’m interested in Emlectronics and Embedded Systems
+- 👀 I’m interested in Electronics and Embedded Systems
 - 🌱 I’m currently learning Multi-layer PCBs and CAN technology
 - 💞️ I’m looking to collaborate on IOT and PIC projects
 - 📫 How to reach me madzivajephta@gmail.com